jnalanko/DKS/README.md

 ## Installation

 * Step 1: [Install the latest Rust compiler](https://rust-lang.org/tools/install), if not already installed.
 This does not require root privileges.
+* Step 2: Clone and enter the repository: `git clone https://github.com/jnalanko/DKS --recursive; cd DKS`.
-* Step 2: Compile and install by running `cargo install --path .` in this directory.
+* Step 3: Compile and install by running `cargo install --path .` in this directory.

 Now you should be able to run DKS by typing `DKS` on the command line.